InOG-projects/WhoWeAre/README.md

 ## Something should be changed?
 For change requests of documents please create a pull request and add a short rationale for this change if appropriate or submit an issue, so there is a proper place for discussion.
 For typos etc. this is not necessary.

+## Want to become a part of InÖG?
+Great!
+Please send an email to info@inoeg.de